Sicily is the largest island in the Mediterranean. Its history is long and complex, shaped by many cultures and civilizations.

 After the fall of the Greek colonies, Sicily came under the control of the Roman Empire.

 For Sicily, the Roman time was pretty uneventful in terms of culture.
 The Romans treated Sicily with little respect.
+They were mostly interested in the island's fertile soil and strategic location.
+At Roman times, much of Sicily was taken over by vast landed estates.

 This set a pattern of land tenure that ruined Sicilian agriculture for hundreds of years.